Fail Better: Break the Sound Barrier

 Hold my beer.

-So, now that the bite is out of the way, here’s the Zen I have left—to live in the eternal present.
-Of course, that is what we all do, aware of it or not, but it’s not what we believe so it’s not what we do.
-Like living in a democracy and keeping a country from going off the rails, maintaining a Zen practice is hard.
+So, now that the bite is out of the way, here’s the Zen I have left—to live in the eternal present–like living in a democracy and keeping a country from going off the rails, maintaining a Zen practice is hard.
 What to do is basic but it won’t work without commitment and dies in complacency.

-Here is a Zen hack: peace is not a location or a destination.
-Peace exists in every moment if we stay open to what is occurring, doing the best we can with the options we have, immersing ourselves in what must be done.
-Moments are met completely or not at all.
+Peace exists in every moment if we stay open to what it reveals, doing what we can with the options we have, immersing ourselves in what must be.
+Moments are met or not at all.

 Now, I’ll hold your beer.